Loop Road – The Alligator Super Highway in the Everglades

 Since the Tamiami Trail is a two lane road from Naples to south Miami. travel is much slower.
 A freeway, I-75, completed in 1992, was designated Alligator Alley.
 If either of these highways is considered the pathway or alley for alligators, we have news – there is a road that must be the “super-highway” of gators.
 Can you imagine a 25 mile stretch of road where you can view scores of alligators in their natural habitat without even getting out of your car?
 That rarely traveled road is Loop Road, Big Cypress Preserve.

-Take Care About Traveling Loop Road
+Take Care When Considering Traveling Loop Road

 I am not going to sugarcoat this!
 If you don’t like nature, don’t take this road.
 If you don’t have plenty of gas, don’t take this road (there are no gas stations).
 If you are in a hurry, don’t take this road.
 If you don’t want to run about 20 miles an hour on a pothole laced gravel road, don’t take this road.
 If your vehicle has any weaknesses, don’t take this road!
 If you need a bathroom, once again, you better like nature really well!

-Loop Road is not only unique but may have more wildlife in their natural setting than you will ever see anywhere.
+Loop Road is not only unique but may have more wildlife in their natural habitat than you will ever see anywhere.
 In the first five miles of the road we saw white egrets, blue herons, hawks, snowy egrets, ospreys, anhinga, turkey vultures, night herons, wood storks and several species we could not identify.

 While admittedly the first couple of miles makes you think you made a mistake by taking this gravel road, it quickly changes into a dense tree lined swamp that suddenly is alive with alligators.
 Your eyes get trained to the gators’ dark log-like first appearance when viewed in the swamp.